k-badz/binary-tracer/README.md

 ## How the command text file is working.
 It has very simple structure, it contains row per entry, each row is:
-`<PATCH_MODE> <BYTES_TO_SEARCH> <AUXILIARY_OFFSET> <EVENT_NAME>`
+`<PATCH_MODE> <BYTES_TO_SEARCH> <AUXILIARY_OFFSET1> <AUXILIARY_OFFSET2> <EVENT_NAME>`

 `PATCH_MODE` - it specify the mode of patching, there are currently two implemented:
-`0` - this one will try to inject tracer into relative CALL instruction (so, we patch the caller) `1` - this one will try to inject at the entry of a function (here, we patch callee)
+- `0` - this one will try to inject tracer into relative CALL instruction (so, we patch the caller)
+- `1` - this one will try to inject at the entry of a function (here, we patch callee)
+- `2` - this one will try to inject BEGIN event at specified place (we patch inline)
+- `3` - this one will try to inject END event at specified place (we patch inline)

 `BYTES_TO_SEARCH` - this specifies the bytes sequence we need to find.

-`AUXILIARY_OFFSET` - its purpose depends on patch mode.
+`AUXILIARY_OFFSET1` - its purpose depends on patch mode.
-`PATCH_MODE=0` - it tells what is the offset to the interesting CALL instruction within searched pattern
+- `PATCH_MODE=0` - it tells what is the offset to the interesting CALL instruction within searched pattern
-`PATCH_MODE=1` - it tells the instruction aligned length of data we will need to copy from original function entry to the trampoline due to inserted JMP in that place.
+- `PATCH_MODE=1` - it tells the instruction aligned length of data we will need to copy from original function entry to the trampoline due to inserted JMP in that place.
 Example: JMP instruction will always require 5 bytes, so we need to override that mutch.
 But it might be possible that the procedure entry contains one 1-byte instruction and then second 5-byte instruction.
 It means we cannot just copy the five bytes from the entry because that would yield incomplete second instrution.
 The proper value would be 6 in that case.
 It will override first 5 bytes of the entry, copy first 6 bytes into the trampoline and then it will set up the trampoline to jump back into entry+6 bytes once event processing is done.
 Setting this properly requires woirking with disassembler, but I assume that if you lost your sources then you already know how to use that... ^^
+- `PATCH_MODE=2` and `PATCH_MODE=3` - it tells what is the offset to the place you want to put the JMP patch

+`AUXILIARY_OFFSET1` - its purpose depends on patch mode.
+- `PATCH_MODE=0` and `PATCH_MODE=1` - ignored
+- `PATCH_MODE=2` and `PATCH_MODE=3` - instruction aligned length of data we will need to copy (as explained above)

 `EVENT_NAME` - this is any arbitrary name you want to see in the traces for that patch

 ## Limitations
-There are a lot.
+There are a lot, I guess.
 This is very simple engine, not beast like DynInst or other similar stuff because its' purpose is educational.

 Two most important ones:
 For `PATCH_MODE=0` - we can only patch immediate relative calls.
 For `PATCH_MODE=1` - we do not support case where entry of the function contains relocatable offsets, as we naively copy the bytes to the trampoline

 Also, patching might fail if we cannot allocate any memory near to the patched code as sometimes we are bound to 32bit relative offsets.
 Current code will search for proper memory, but it is not guaranteed to work.

+Additionally, some of the patches rely on the fact that function we patchy into won't have any data above the RSP stack, which might not be true for very optimized functions.

 ## You liked it? ^^